MIPLabCH/nigsp/docs/index.rst

 ----

-If you use ``nigsp`` in your work, please cite either the all-time Zenodo DOI |general Zenodo DOI| or the Zenodo DOI related to the version you are using.
+If you use ``nigsp`` in your work, please cite either the all-time Zenodo DOI |general Zenodo :hide-toc:DOI| or the Zenodo DOI related to the version you are using.
 Please cite the following paper(s) too:

    Preti, M.G., Van De Ville, D. *Decoupling of brain function from